nachogarglez/GStreamerCppHelpers/GstPtr/README.md

 ## How to use

-First, you want this type if you need the same functionality as std::shared_ptr.
+First, you want this type if you need the same functionality as `std::shared_ptr`.

 If you just want a view of a pointer (i.e, you don't plan ref/unref it, and you are not going to store the pointer), just use the GStreamer's raw pointer.